jessikarwang/DH150-JessikaWang/README.md

 3. Top priority*

-**1. Visibility of system status**: informing users of the status of the page through feedback
+**1. Visibility of system status**: informing users of the status of the page through feedback *Good*: The bold sub-titles always indicates what page the user is on *Bad*: There is no other indication of the status of the page.
+In general the page is quite flat and non-engaging in its system status.
+  We could instead include loading circles and create a more noticeable page location bar *Severity Rating: 2- Minor Priority*
 *Severity Rating: 3- Top Priority*

 **2. Match between system and the real world**: use logical words and icons that match common sense of the user